abo-junghichi/stage0risc/README.md

 and, all of them are compiled from source code written in a decent language.

 ## Passes of the first stage compiler
+### autolabel
+This pass allocates a number to each label in order to let numlabel-pass deal with these labels.

 ### linemacro
 This pass reads definitions
 each of which is constructed from a pair of a string and a key-word,